dougeby/IntuneDocs/intune/windows-enrollment-status.md

 - Applications
   - Per user LoB MSI apps that are assigned to All Devices, All Users, or a user group in which the user enrolling the device is a member.
   - Per machine LoB MSI apps that are assigned to All Users or a user group in which the user enrolling device is a member.
-  - LoB store apps, online store apps, and offline store apps that are assigned to any of the following:
+  - LoB store apps, online store apps, and offline store apps that are assigned to any of the following objects:
     - All Devices
     - All Users
     - A user group in which the user enrolling the device is a member with installation context set to User.